marie-jakob/mesdt/notes.md

 	+ Barr et al. (2013): Maximal Model -> Start with maximal model, reduce sequentially and use the first model that fits the data -> adapted to SDT models (do this "separately" for Mu and Lambda -> see below)

 	+ Matuschek et al. (2017): Balancing power and Type I error rate -> determine maximal fitting model and reduce random-effects structure sequentially until there is a significantly worse model fit (determined by LRTs)
+	+ -> simplify this by (1) finding the maximal model (in a backward selection), (2) test all remaining random effects for significance and (3) remove all non-significant predictors (optionally (4) do this as long as there are nonsignificant random effects in the model)

 + ::buildmer package is probably not that easy to include -> do this manually